 88045-03 RESOURCE ESTIMATE

-The resource estimate to perform this inspection procedure is
+The resource estimate to perform this inspection procedure is as specified in Table 1 of IMC 2600 Appendix B with a variance of ± 10%.

-88045-0 PROCEDURE COMPLETION
+88045-04 PROCEDURE COMPLETION

 Implementation of each applicable inspection requirement will constitute completion of this procedure.
 Individual inspection samples and breadth of review will be determined by the inspector based on requirement compliance, risk- significance of activity, and extent of the activity or records available.